-Preschool-aged children will love the beautiful and colorful pictures – and searching for the squirrel hiding in the pictures.
-Rhyming text will keep children engaged, as they build sound associations and phonemic skills.
+Preschool-aged children will love the beautiful and colorful pictures – and searching for the squirrel hiding in the images.
+Rhyming text will keep children engaged by building sound associations and phonemic skills.

 Also included in the book is a Campsite Bingo game!